Questions we’re often asked about our vehicles & equipment

 A full tank of fuel provides a range of around 500 miles.
 In Scotland’s far North and on the isles, we generally recommend filling up if you see a fuel station and you have less than a third of a tank.
 The fuel consumption of the vehicles (combined urban / extra urban) is about 25 mpg.
 At current prices, filling the fuel tank costs roughly £90.
-All of our Land Rovers run on diesel.
+All of our vehicles run on diesel.

 - What about toilet facilities?